 There are two forms of Private Branch Exchange.
 Standard PBX and IP (Hosted) PBX.

-Present day PBXs consists of a hardware and software system.
+Present-day PBXs consists of a hardware and software system.
 It connects to different communication devices like phone adapter, hubs, switches, routers and telephone sets.
 Standard PBXs have a limitation on the total number of trunk lines and internal device(phone) extensions.

-IP PBXs permit call switching between VoIP users. whereas the standard PBX work on phone line and switches, IP PBX uses the web to channel calls. this method helps to attach phone extensions to the PSTN and provides a secure internal communication system for the business.
+IP PBXs permit call switching between VoIP users.
+Whereas the standard PBX work on phone line and switches, IP PBX uses the web to channel calls.
+This method helps to attach phone extensions to the PSTN and provides a secure internal communication system for the business.

 IP PBX systems can help with scalability, have increased configuration options and higher management tools.
-IP PBX systems are largely software-based systems.
+IP PBX systems are mainly software-based systems.
 Because of this, they are easier to upgrade and maintain compared to the older hardware version.

-Hosted private Branch Exchange is a PBX system that a third-party service supplier builds, delivers and manages. it's an IP based telecommunications solution that's provisioned and accessed entirely through the web.
+Hosted private Branch Exchange is a PBX system that a third-party service supplier builds, delivers and manages.
+It's an IP based telecommunications solution that's provisioned and accessed entirely through the web.

 Other terms used for Hosted PBX include cloud PBX or hosted VoIP.

-PBX systems are just like standard private Branch Exchanges without any need for on premises hardware.
+PBX systems are just like standard private Branch Exchanges without any need for on-premises hardware.

-Hosted PBX connects to the client or clients’ phone system through the IP-based network or the internet.
-On the client’s side, one needs to connect an IP phone to the network to make a call.
+Hosted PBX connects to the client or clients' phone system through the IP-based network or the internet.
+On the client's side, one needs to connect an IP phone to the web to make a call.